dooco/rock-paper-scissors-lizard-spock/README.md

 ### Player and Computer Image Selection and Score

 The two display areas display player and computer choice and score.
-After game starts or reset both scores start at zero and increment as play progresses with logic operators in javascript functions of game deciding which score should be incremented.
+After game starts or reset both scores start at zero and increment as play progresses with logic operators in javaScript functions of game deciding which score should be incremented.
 Enlarged emoji images representing the player choice and computer choice are displayed in their respective display areas.

 ![Player and Computer Image Selection and Score](./assets/images/readme_images/player-computer-selection-score.png)